mojahedul/Routines_API/README.md

  - Install a code editior. **[code-editor](https://code.visualstudio.com/download "Visual Code")**

-Now, setup a.k.a environment is about to complete. just install/import  required packages/modules.
+Now, setup a.k.a environment is about to complete. just install/import à la carte  packages/modules.

+    There is one thing that can be tried to check the installation.. open cmd/shell for windows, terminal(ctrl + alt + T or ctrl + shift + T) incase of Linux,  try

+         npm --version
+         mongod --version

+    if all goes correct, the output should be the version numbers of corresponding programs.

 Ok, it's time to run.
 Save the code and..   it.